tensorflow/models/ptn/README.md

 ### Training: train_ptn.py with last pretrained model.
 $ bazel run -c opt :train_ptn -- --init_model={}

+Note that the BUILD files assume the ptn directory to be the root workspace for bazel.

 ### Example TensorBoard Visualizations

 To compare the visualizations make sure to set the model_name flag different for each parametric setting: